alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 **The General Exploration analysis** helps identify hardware issues affecting the performance.
 It collects a comprehensive list of CPU hardware registers available for analysis.
 It's a good starting point when you do hardware-level analysis.
 It can help you understand how efficiently your code is executing.
-It provides a neat summary view, from where you can start analyzing issues:
+It provides a neat summary view, from where you can start analyzing issues.
+For our latest version it produced the following summary:

 ![VTune Amplifier General Exploration analysis]({{ site.url }}{{ site.baseurl }}/images/high-performance-dotnet-by-example/VTuneGE.png)

 **Memory Access** analysis helps identify memory-related issues, like CPU cache misses, NUMA problems and bandwidth-limited accesses.
-It uses hardware event-based sampling to collect data for memory-related metrics: like loads and stores, LLC Misses, L1/L2/L3/DRAM bound metrics, etc. The summary oveview looks like this:
+It uses hardware event-based sampling to collect data for memory-related metrics: loads and stores, LLC Misses, L1/L2/L3/DRAM bound metrics, etc. The summary overview for our code looks like this:

 ![VTune Amplifier Memory analysis]({{ site.url }}{{ site.baseurl }}/images/high-performance-dotnet-by-example/VTuneMA.png)

 As we can see from the both analyses, our code is memory bounded.
 There are a lot of CPU cache misses.
 Let's try to understand why we have them in the first place, and then let's think how to address it.
-I put comments in the code to explain this:
+I put comments in the code to explain the CPU cache misses:

 ```csharp
 internal class AhoCorasickTreeNode